shariq1989/cookbook/content/recipe/mississippi_roast.md

 ### ABOUT THE MEAL

 It's midweek, and you need a quick and easy meal.
-Reach for this Mississippi Roast; you won't be disappointed.
+Reach for this Mississippi Roast.
 It has both sweet and savory notes the whole family will enjoy.

-#### Where does Mississippi roast originate?

-I love a solid roast, but even more so because the original recipe began with a woman making food in her home.
-Hey, that sounds familiar.
-Back then, it didn't have the name Mississippi roast, but as it took the internet by storm, the name followed.

 #### What main ingredients do I need for this meal?